-All Saints' Day in Lithuania is a rather elaborate event and also a national holiday.
-Like many old traditions in Lithuania, this one springs from the pagan days as well and in years past All Saints’ Day was celebrated for days even for weeks with special rituals.
+All Saints' Day and All Souls' Day in Lithuania are rather elaborate events.
+But like many old traditions in Lithuania, they spring from the pagan days.
+In years past, All Souls' Day was celebrated for days, even for weeks, with special rituals.

 A vivid memory creeps into my mind as the day approaches.
-At my grandmother's house, a table set elaborately with food and drinks for many more people than there were present in the house.
-Around the table, a number of empty plates set, ‘for the souls’, the grandma explains.
+At my grandmother's house, a table was set elaborately with food and drinks for many more people than there were present in the room.

-This was a tradition amongst the older generation, inviting the souls of the deceased for a hearty feast amongst the living.
-The table was set on the eve of All Saints' Day and after dinner, the table was left as it is overnight so the souls could feast all night long.
+"For the souls of the dead," my grandmother explains, pointing to the extra plates.
+She always set the table on the eve of All Saints' Day, and after dinner, she'd leave it as is overnight so the souls could feast all night long.